TheBrenny/JUMG-3.0/README.md

     3. You should now be able to use and modify JUMG!

 Note that these methods allow you to alter the packages, for your own personalization benefits, or to improve on JUMG.
 If you do make an improvement or addition that is not personalized, **submit a PR!**

+#### Quick Start

+Copy the content of [QuickStart.java](src/QuickStart.java) into your game's execution point (the main Java file) and follow the comments to get started.

+Also look at the various [demo games](#demo-games) above to find out where to go from there.

 ### Extra Notes
 JUMG is an open source tool that is freely available for modifications.
 Take it and throw it into eclipse, but remember that it would be nice that if you muddle around with it, that if you could throw a push request to the current JUMG build, here on GitHub.